Svalbard Treaty: Disputes regarding natural resources

-Natural resources outside the 200 nautical mile zone

-"Mainly the dispute is about whether the Svalbard Treaty also is in effect outside the 12 nautical mile territorial sea," according to Norway's largest newspaper, Aftenposten.
-If the treaty comes into effect outside the zone, then Norway will not be able to claim the full 78% of profits of oil- and gas harvesting, said Aftenposten in 2011.
+according to Norway's largest newspaper, Aftenposten, "Mainly the dispute is about whether the Svalbard Treaty also is in effect outside the 12 nautical mile territorial sea".
+The paper reported in 2011 that if the treaty comes into effect outside the zone, then Norway will not be able to claim the full 78% of profits of oil and gas harvesting.

 Parties

 A list of parties is shown below; the dates below reflect when a nation deposited its instrument of ratification or accession.
 Some parties are successor states to the countries that joined the treaty, as noted below.